 The Central European Free Trade Agreement (CEFTA) is a trade agreement among non-EU nations that mostly belong to Southeastern Europe.
 It was established by members representing Hungary, Poland, and Czechoslovakia, and gradually, spread its roots in countries including Romania, Moldova, Serbia, Albania, Bulgaria, Bosnia and Herzegovina, Croatia, Macedonia, Montenegro, Slovenia, and the United Nations Interim Administration Mission in Kosovo representing Kosovo.

-A Little More on What is the Central European Trade Agreement DEFTA
+How does the Central European Trade Agreement Work?

 A nation who is already a member of CEFTA, when joins the European Union, loses its membership with CEFTA.
 As per reports of July 1, 2013, the member nations of CEFTA include Albania, Bosnia and Herzegovina, Macedonia, Moldova, Montenegro, Serbia, and the UNMIK representing Kosovo.
 Eligibility of being a CEFTA member: As per the previous Poznan Declaration standards:

 - Free trade agreements with the existing CEFTA member nations